ibm-cloud-docs/sell/tutorial-pricing-svc.md

 {: step}

 {{site.data.keyword.cloud_notm}} supports two pricing models: free or usage-based.
 For the purposes of this tutorial, complete the following steps to add a usage-based plan.

+By adding a usage-based pricing plan, you provide your suggested retail pricing information.
+However, {{site.data.keyword.IBM_notm}} reserves the right to set the final pricing for any product that is offered to customers in the {{site.data.keyword.cloud_notm}} catalog.
+{: important}

 1. Click **Add plan**.
 1. Select **Usage-based** as the type of plan.